AFTER THE SUN

 Demo Tracks

-These early demos trace the evolving sound world of After The Sun — a raw yet intimate fusion of live rock energy and digital pulse.
-Each song is a heartbeat from a story still finding its voice.
-In their rough form, they hold the contrast at the show’s core: human imperfection beside machine precision; the noise, the silence, and the fragile truth that lives between them.
+In their rough form, the tracks hold the contrast at the story’s core: human imperfection beside machine precision; the noise, the silence, and the fragile truth that lives between them.

 We Are The Noise